Speakers & Leaders Information

 Murray Evans – Murray, Professor Emeritus from the University of Tennessee, specialized in the taxonomy of ferns and flowering plants.
 He wrote the fern sections for major regional floras (Radford 1968 and Wofford 1989) and the Ferns and Fern Allies of the Smokies guide.
 Since 1965, Murray has led fern and wildflower walks at the Pilgrimage.
 Each year he and his wife, Dee Montie, travel from Vermont to experience spring in the Southern Appalachians.

-Troy Evans - Troy is a Forestry Technician for the Park’s Vegetation Management crew
+Troy Evans - Troy is a Park Ecologist for the Park’s Vegetation Management crew

 M.S. in Biology at Eastern Kentucky University in Richmond, KY.
 His interests are forest ecology, invasive exotic insects and plants, and biodiversity within the Park.